AnomalyInnovations/serverless-bundle/README.md

       - mysql                   # Only necessary if packages are included dynamically
     ignorePackages:           # Ignore building any of the following packages
       - hiredis                 # For ex, hiredis needs to be ignored if using redis
+    webpackDefinitions:       # Add extra definitions to webpack
+      - "global.GENTLY": false  # For ex, global.GENTLY will be false
     copyFiles:                # Copy any additional files to the generated package
       - from: 'public/*'        # Where the files are currently
         to: './'                # Where in the package should they go